 The main difference between the portfolios is their percentage split between share and bond1 funds (see ‘What is my portfolio invested in?’).
 Shares generally offer higher potential returns but come with greater swings in prices.
 Bonds, on the other hand, are typically more stable but offer lower potential returns.

-Each portfolio contains up to 13 low-cost index funds2 which invest in shares and bonds across the globe.
-By investing in funds that spread your money across different regions and industries, you’re not overly exposed to downturns in specific parts of the market.
+Each portfolio contains up to 12 low-cost index funds2 which invest in shares and bonds across the globe.
+Spreading your money across different funds, and therefore different regions and industries, helps soften the impact if one area underperforms and allows you to benefit when others are doing well.

-The weighting towards each fund is designed to create a globally diversified portfolio that reflects the current make up of global markets.
+The proportion of the portfolio allocated to each fund (also known as its ‘weighting’) is designed to create a globally diversified portfolio that reflects the current make-up of global markets.
 For example, you might notice that the largest geographical allocation in your portfolio is the US.
 This is because the US represents a significant part of the world’s companies.

-The chart below (which, in this example, assumes a retirement age of 67) shows that as you get closer to retirement, your exposure to risk is reduced.
+The chart below shows that as you get closer to retirement, your exposure to risk is reduced.
 Since shares are considered riskier than bonds, your allocation to funds invested in shares decreases and your allocation to bond funds increases as you age.
-For example, a client with a moderate risk profile, planning to retire at 67, will have a portfolio fund split of 80% shares and 20% bonds at aged 40.
-However, when they are 75, this fund split will change to 30% shares and 70% bonds.
+For example, a client with a moderate risk profile who is 40 years from retirement will hold 100% shares.
+However, when they are 10 years from retirement, the allocation will change to 57% shares and 43% bonds.

 Source: Vanguard

-When and why might you adjust the geographical exposure of my portfolio?
+When and why might you change where my investments are based?

-We review the geographical split of the managed portfolios every year to ensure they remain as closely aligned to global markets as possible.
+We review where your investments are spread around the world every year to ensure they remain as closely aligned to global markets as possible.

 What is my portfolio invested in?

 Currently, the very cautious, cautious, moderate, adventurous and very adventurous portfolios each invest in six Vanguard funds focused on shares and six Vanguard funds focused on bonds.
-An inflation-linked bond3 fund is introduced to the portfolio at three-and-a-half years before retirement for the very cautious portfolio and one year before retirement for the very adventurous portfolio.
-This brings the total number of funds to 13.
 The proportion of shares and bonds varies according to the risk profile and how far you are from retirement, which you can see in the chart above.

 When and why might you buy and sell funds in my portfolio?

-For instance, imagine that after a strong year in the stock market, the value of shares has risen whereas the value of bonds has remained stable.
+For instance, imagine that after a strong year for the stock market, the value of shares has risen whereas the value of bonds has stayed the same.
 This would mean your portfolio is more heavily weighted towards shares which, as mentioned above, are generally riskier than bonds.

 How do I see which funds you’ve bought or sold?